Configuration Reference¶

 string | (required) | JSON string containing questions to ask |

-sase agents¶
+sase agent¶

 | Subcommand | Flags | Description |